djm4686/TeamRPS/README.md

 # TeamRPS
-An ethereum smart contract for a blockchain-based gambling game: team-based rock paper scissors
+An ethereum smart contract for a blockchain-based gambling game built with solidity: team-based rock paper scissors

 ## How it works: